What every best Lawn Mowers has:

 - Offers brand reliability and a good warranty.

-Amazon.com carries a good selection of walk-behind mowers.
+Amazon carries a good selection of walk-behind mowers.
 While most types of lawn mowers can be found here; electric mowers are reviewed most often.
-Some of the models have more than 100 reviews for a well-rounded critique, and a few have several hundred reviews and even 1,000 or more.
-All reviews are unique to Amazon.com.
+Some of the models have more than 100 reviews for a well-rounded critique, and a few have several hundred reviews or even a few thousand.
+All reviews are unique to Amazon.

-Grant Morgan research and tests 10 gas lawn mowers for this report.
+Noel Case tests 10 gas lawn mowers for this report.
 There is good information about features, design and convenience.
 However, while overall testing methodology is described, information about how specific machines fared in those tests is relatively sparse.
-Elsewhere on the site, Morgan offers a similar report on electric lawn mowers, with the same pros and cons.
+Elsewhere on the site, Danny Chadwick offers a similar report on electric lawn mowers, with the same pros and cons.